astorDev/nist/client/101/index.md

 dotnet add reference ../SpaceX.Protocol
 ```

-For start, let's just see what we can get from the API.
-We'll create a new HttpClient, make a GET request for the latest launches and print the results.
+For a start, let's just see what we can get from the API.
+We'll create a new HttpClient, make a GET request for the latest launches, and print the results.
 Let's call our test class `LaunchesShould` and add the method below:

 ```csharp
 [TestMethod]